Learning to Love

 Learning to Love is a 1925 American comedy film directed by Sidney Franklin and written by John Emerson and Anita Loos.
 The film stars Constance Talmadge, Antonio Moreno, Emily Fitzroy, Edythe Chapman, John Harron, and Ray Hallor.
 The film was released on January 25, 1925, by First National Pictures.

 Cast

 Preservation

-A print of Learning to Love is in the collection of the Library of Congress.
+An incomplete print of Learning to Love is in the collection of the Library of Congress.